zexalistic/c-to-python-converter/README.md

 4. You can also manually add/delete macros.For example, add a macro called "balabala" with its value as ""(empty).
    ![macro2](img/add_macro2.gif)
 5. Click convert and get results in output folder.
-Check debug.log.
+Check debug.log.Your setting will be automatically saved in config.json after conversion.
+The tool will load your settings when being reopened.
    ![convert](img/get_result.gif)

 6. Copy your dll file to working root folder.
 Run your testcase, expecting "hello world".